 Early Childhood Education

-Sandhills Community College prepares individuals to work with children from infancy through middle childhood in diverse learning environments.
-Students combine learned theories with practice in actual settings with young children under the supervision of qualified teachers.
+The Early Childhood Education curriculum prepares individuals to work with children from birth through age eight in diverse learning environments.
+Students will combine learned theories with practice in actual settings with young children under the supervision of qualified teachers.

 Course work includes child growth and development, physical/nutritional needs of children, care and guidance of children, and communication skills with families and children.
 Students will foster the cognitive/language, physical/motor, social/emotional, and creative development of young children.